Wheelchair Van Financing: Commonly Asked Questions

-9. What is GAP insurance?
+8. What is Guaranteed Asset Protection?
 Do I really need it?

-GAP insurance is available nationwide on any wheelchair accessible vehicle for a term of up to 84 months with the exception of New York.
+GAP coverage is available nationwide on any wheelchair accessible vehicle for a term of up to 84 months with the exception of New York.

 A vehicle service contract (VSC) is extended the coverage of the warranty of your mobility vehicle's vehicle and conversion.
 Buying at the time of sale reduces the VSC's cost and allows it to be included in your total vehicle financing.
 The length of the contract is up to the consumer, but Jill advises purchasing at the time of sale to avoid any lapse in coverage and matching it to the length of the loan agreement.
 As far as cost, an 84-month VSC typically costs $22 a month.